Page last updated: 9/02/20 at 12:14 p.m. CDT. The latest information will be at the top of the page.

 What should I know about social distancing?

 Social distancing is staying away from large crowds or congregations of people with the intent of minimizing transmission of infectious disease outbreaks.
-This could include, but is not limited to, attending concerts, sporting events, religious gatherings, going to movie theaters or using public transportation such as buses and subways for travel.
 Follow CDC guidelines about avoiding and slowing the virus spread.

 - Stay home if you are sick or have been around someone who has been exposed or diagnosed.

-- Try to avoid close contact with others (if possible, maintain a distance of about 6 feet).
+- Try to avoid close contact with others (maintain a distance of about 6 feet).

 - Avoid gatherings or meetings of 10 or more people.